Our top 6 tips for a successful purchase

 1. Use a combination of your head and your heart

 Keeping a cool head is one thing but logic alone is often not enough.
-Buying a property can be one of the most challenging and emotionally charged experiences of your life so a combination of looking with your head while listening to your heart will avoid any buyers remorse!
+Buying a property can be one of the most challenging and emotionally charged experiences of your life especially for a property that really has an emotional/lifestyle connection.
+So combine looking with your head while listening to your heart.

 2. Follow the PPPPP principle (Prior Preparation Prevents Poor Performance)